dgis/xsddiagram/ReadMe.txt

 Options:

 -o FILE
-	specifies the output image. '.png','.jpg', '.svg' ('.emf' on Windows) are allowed.
+	specifies the output image. '.png','.jpg', '.svg', '.txt', '.csv' ('.emf' on Windows) are allowed.
 	If not present, the GUI is shown.
 -os EXTENSION
 	specifies the output image is streamed through the standard output.
-EXTENSION can be: png, jpg, svg.
+EXTENSION can be: png, jpg, svg, txt, csv.
 	If not present, the GUI is shown.
 -r ELEMENT
 	specifies the root element of the tree.